Click (game show)

 Click is an American television game show based around computers and the then-relatively novel medium of the Internet.
-The youth-oriented series was created by Merv Griffin and hosted by Ryan Seacrest, with a female co-host who also served as announcer: Amber Bonasso in Season 1, and Amber Willenborg in Season 2.
+The youth-oriented series was created by Merv Griffin and hosted by Ryan Seacrest, with a female co-host who also served as announcer: Amber Bonasso in season 1, and Amber Willenborg in season 2.

-It aired in syndication from September 6, 1997 to August 1999, and reruns aired for several years thereafter on Game Show Network.
+It aired in syndication from September 6, 1997 to January 30, 1999, and reruns aired for several years thereafter on Game Show Network.
+This was the final new game show that Griffin created to premiere during his lifetime.

 Gameplay

-Three teams (green, red, and yellow) of two teenagers played three rounds, where the aim was to answer questions worth varying amounts of money.
+Three teams (green, red, and yellow) of two teenagers played three rounds, referred on air as "Levels", where the aim was to answer questions worth varying amounts of money.

-In each round, the contestants stood at podiums facing a large videowall (which acts as a computer), each screen of that wall had an icon with a symbol representing a category on it.
+In each level, the contestants stood at podiums facing a large video wall (which acts as a computer), each screen of that wall had an icon with a symbol representing a category on it.
 A flashing cursor bounces around the board and stops when someone "clicks the mouse" (pushing down a large red button in the center of the podium at the central station) A question is then read, and teams earned cash for correct answers.

 Two main categories (called "Stations") were featured in the first season; regular knowledge categories were answered at "The Motherboard", the station where teams played the game.
 The Hard Drive station was added in Season Two and was where the regular knowledge categories were answered.
 "The Motherboard" was only used for clicking the mouse on one of the three stations.